the-greenman/rights/README.md

 The truth must ttump seniority at every level.
 An organization must have respect for and a pursuit of honesty, expending energy to develop its organizational and human capacity to face the truth and to listen to feedback.

 ## 6. The right to feel
-**You have the right to expres your emotions and to have your emotional health respected, valued and promoted.**
+**You have the right to express your emotions and to have your emotional health respected, valued and promoted.**

 ## 7. The right to uncertainty
 **You have the right to be trusted to navigate the unknown.**

 We should all expect our organizations to be able to navigate uncertain and unknown environments.
 No business has the luxury to expect that the way it worked yesterday will still be valid tomorrow, and as a result it must put in place systems and processes to cope wioth uncertainty, trusting it's team to use their best judgement, and providing feedback to help them navigate.

 ## 8. The right to develop as a human
 You are aided in your journey to develop your whole self in order to achieve your fullest potential

 ## 9. The right to meaningful work
 The work you do has meaning, and connects with your personal sense of purpose.